 In order to provide policy makers with simple straightforward information, this summary report focuses on a new predictive EcoQO model to estimate when in future the EcoQO target may be reached if the current trend persists.
 This model simply uses the existing annual figures for sample size plus the number of birds within that sample exceeding the 0.1g threshold.
 These data are analysed in a General Linearized Model (GLM) which uses a logistic approach to binomial data (bird yes or no above threshold) resulting in a trend within the observed data that can be extrapolated to the future.
-Since the OSPAR guidelines request trend analyses to be conducted over a recent 10-year period, this means that the model should be constructed over only 10 annual data-points.
-In an earlier trial calculation over the preceding 2007-2016 period the EcoQO% model was just significant (p=0.05).
+OSPAR guidelines request trend analyses to be conducted over a recent 10-year period, but that applies to a large number of individual data over those years.
+The new GLM calculation has only one data-point per year, and longer time series are recommended.
+For the time being we focus on the period starting 2002, the year when international fulmar monitoring was started in the EU Interreg IIB project 'Save the North Sea'.